dream-olfaction/olfaction-prediction/README.md

-# olfaction-prediction
-Collaborative Phase of DREAM Olfaction Prediction Challenge
+## DREAM Olfaction Prediction models and related resources

-This project is structured as:
+### This project is structured as:

 * `data/` (Where the data files go)